ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 # Hooke&rsquo;s Law

 ## Theory
-Most springs obey Hooke's Law: the magnitude of the force  that the spring exerts is proportional to the amount it is stretched.
+Most springs obey Hooke's Law: the magnitude of the force that the spring exerts is proportional to how far it is stretched.
 This is mathematically expressed as:

 :::Equation hookeslaw
 $$